-White Papers must be submitted electronically via e-mail to usarmy.rtp.rdecom-aro.mesg.qcbox@mail.mil and received at the Army Research Office by 4:00 PM Eastern Daylight Savings Time on 28 January 2020.
-The email subject line should contain the following: W911NF-20-S-0004 QCISS White Paper.
-White Papers received after the deadline will not be reviewed.
-Feedback on the White Papers will be e-mailed directly to the proposed principal investigators by 18 February 2020.
+White Papers must be submitted electronically via e-mail to WP Email and received at the Army Research Office.
+The email subject line should contain the following: W911NF-21-S-0009 LQC White Paper.
+Although White Papers may be submitted at any time during the duration of this BAA, from program planning and budget planning considerations White Papers are encouraged to be submitted during the period 1 February to 30 May.
+Feedback on the White Papers will be e-mailed directly to the proposed principal investigators.